determined-ai/determined/docs/manage/config-policies.rst

      resources:
        priority_limit: <task limit>

-**Set Default Priority for All Tasks**
+**Set Default Priority for All Experiments**

-To set a default priority for all tasks, include the following code in both the Experiments and Tasks tabs:
+The following configuration policy example sets a default priority for all experiments:

 .. code:: yaml